yaronh12/Yooz-Task-Manager/README.md

 ## 📱 Compatibility Notice

 The website is currently not optimized for mobile screens.
-The primary focus of this project was to demonstrate functionality and scalability, so efforts were concentrated on ensuring a robust and feature-rich desktop experience.
+Since this was a home assignment, I believe the primary focus was on demonstrating functionality and scalability.
+Efforts were therefore concentrated on ensuring a robust and feature-rich desktop experience.
 However, mobile compatibility can be added as part of future improvements.